jina-ai/examples/wikipedia-sentences/README.md

 ### 📥 Step 2.
 Download your data to search

-By default, a small test dataset si used for indexing.
+By default, a small test dataset is used for indexing.
 This can lead to bad search results.

 To index the [full dataset](https://www.kaggle.com/mikeortman/wikipedia-sentences) (around 900 MB):